Creating Value isn't Secret to Success. It's Common Sense.

 Imagine someone wants to buy product X. There’s a seller Y that sells X but has a poor site, design and reach.
 You create a better site, do great marketing, and start getting organic traffic.

-Everytime someone places an order to your site, you instead make that order on original seller Y, and give the customer’s address for delivery.
+Everytime someone places an order to your site, you instead make that order with original seller Y, and give the customer’s address for delivery.

 You neither had a product, nor managed any part of the entire product’s journey.
 But you made a profit at customer’s expense.